|

 |||||||||||||||||||||||||||

-as explained in our discussion of Nikon history, the 1970’s and 1980’s were amazing decades for optical developments.
+Nikon 105 UV Lens Development And Marketing: as explained in our discussion of Nikon history, the 1970s and 1980s were amazing decades for optical developments.
 Most of the innovations in camera lens technology over this period could be attributed to improved performance of computers used to model the optical designs, computer assisted manufacturing machines, and to the advanced glass types developed and with consistently higher purity (homogeneity, etc.) that would permit engineers to push the boundaries of lens tech.
 Right: UV-Micro-NIKKOR 105mm lens prototype, Serial No. 252208.
 Shown about life size (68.5mm / 2-11/16 inch diameter).
 Image size 77,272 bytes.
-The team at Nikon that developed what would initially be known as the UV-Nikkor 105mm lens was led by Wakamiya Takakazu, he was assigned to the Optical Section 1, Optical System Department.
-The 105mm f/4.5 UV-Nikkor was not the first UV lens to be made by Nikon, before it were the 55mm f/4 UV Nikkor Auto lens (closely resembling the 55mm f/3.5 Micro) introduced in 1965, that would be followed by other 50mm to 55mm UV lens models.
-Some twenty years after their original UV lens was introduced, the 105mm UV-Nikkor would be developed.
-The prototype lens is S/N 252208, designated the '105mm f/4.5 UV-Micro', this was completed early in 1984.
-The original prototype was based on a modified production Nikon 105mm f/4 Micro Ai-S lens, a five element design in three groups that later was refined into a six element arrangement.
+The team at Nikon that developed what would initially be known as the UV-Micro-Nikkor 105mm f/4.5 lens was led by Wakamiya Takakazu, he was assigned to the Optical Section 1, Optical System Department.
+The UV-Micro-Nikkor 105mm f/4.5 was not the first UV lens to be made by Nikon, before it were the 55mm f/4 UV Nikkor Auto lens (closely resembling the 55mm f/3.5 Micro) introduced in 1965, that would be followed by other 50mm to 55mm UV lens models.
+Some twenty years after their original UV lens was introduced, the UV-Micro-Nikkor would be developed.
+The prototype lens is S/N 252208, designated “105mm f/4.5 UV-Micro”, and this was completed early in 1984.
+This prototype was based on a modified production Nikon 105mm f/4 Micro Ai-S lens, a five element design in three groups that later was refined into a six element arrangement.
 The changes to make the 105mm a UV-Nikkor were radical including an optical arrangement that in no way resembled the original conventional Micro lens furthermore, all six lens elements of the UV-Nikkor final design are made of very costly synthetic materials.
-Finally the conventional multilayer antireflection coatings would inhibit the UV transmission, and so the six air-spaced components are coated with a synthetic material to reduce reflections; the resulting overall transmission is at about 70%.
+Finally the conventional multilayer antireflection coatings would inhibit the UV transmission, and so several of the six air-spaced components are coated with a synthetic material to reduce reflections; the resulting overall transmission is approximately 70%.
+The first production model was designated “UV-Micro-Nikkor 105mm f4.5”, this was announced in April 1985.
+These could be ordered in most Nikon markets, including in the United States through Nikon Inc. but only by special order as Product No. 1453 NAS.
+The UV-Nikkor 105mm f/4.5 lens bears the international Nikon Product Code JAA62001:

 |